TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/redux-example.md

 In fact, that is all...<br/>
 We need to pass the function to the inputs and submit button.<br/>

-Let's take a look at how our notifications look, when we do put not a valid email, not a valid password, and when we put the valid data.
+Let’s take a look at our notifications, when we do put not a valid email, not a valid password, and when we put the valid data.

 <br/>